rapidclock/simple-chat-server/README.md

 ## Current Features
 - Matches first available clients with each other.
 - If one client disconnects, puts the other client back into the matching pool.
-- Allows multiple connections between matching client pairs.
+- Allows multiple simultaneous chat sessions.